MorganLevineLab/prcPhenoAge/README.md

 The goal of prcPhenoAge is to perform a calculation of PhenoAge (2018) while subscoring the epigenetic age into the portion of PhenoAge reliant upon beta values annotated to be in PRC associated CpGs, and non-PRC associated CpGs.
-The PRC annotation is from the 27K CpGs, but the information is applicable to arrays of 450K and Illumina EPIC data.
+The determination of PRC-associated CpGs was desrived from Lee et al. (2006) PMID: 16630818.

 ## Installation